-Credit by examination for foreign language courses will be granted only to students who take the next higher language course while in residence, and only with the approval of the foreign language department head.
+Credit by examination for foreign language courses will be granted only to students who take the next higher language course while in residence, and only with the approval of the appropriate foreign language instructor.

 Students over 18 years of age will be charged a fee in accordance with Board Policy 6050.